-As we discussed in section §2, that the borrower and lender agree on which external state has a higher marginal benefit/cost of promises is not sufficient to guarantee the existence of a noncontingent equilibrium.
+As discussed in section §I, although the borrower and lender agree on which external state has a higher marginal benefit/cost of promises, this is not sufficient to guarantee the existence of a noncontingent equilibrium.
 We also need to ensure that the lender should be insuring the borrower, and not vice-versa.
 Intuitively, which agent should be providing insurance and which agent should be receiving insurance depends on the ratio of the marginal values of promises.
-Equation (3) implies the borrower's marginal value of a promise is more sensitive to the external state than the lenders', and in particular that this property to holds at d = 0,
+Equation (3) implies the borrower's marginal value of a promise is more sensitive to the external state than the lender's.
+In particular, this property holds at d = 0,

-Equation (6) also implies that if the index is related to the external state ($\rho > 0$), then the first-best contract features promised face value payments that increase with the index, $d(z_l) < d(z_h)$.
+Equation (6) also implies that if the index is related to the external state ( $\rho > 0$ ), then the first-best contract features promised face value payments that increase with the index, $d(z_l) < d(z_h)$ .

 We now give a heuristic argument that the asymmetric information between the lenders and borrower over the quality of the index can lead to the use of non-contingent contracts.
-Suppose that L-1 lenders offer the same non-contingent contract d^ .
-Can the the L-th lender offer a contingent contract d', with $d'(z_l) < d'(z_h)$, to exploit the risk sharing benefits that such contracts offer?
-If the borrower accepts the offer of d', the lower the index quality (lower ρ), the higher the profit for the lender.
-That is, by the definition of ρ and the lenders' risk-aversion with respect to promises.
-Intuitively, the higher the index quality, the more variation in d'(z) is correlated with lenders' endowment, and consequently the more costly it is for the lender to offer this insurance.
-Therefore, if the borrower is offered d', it is reasonable for the borrower to believe that the index has the lowest quality.
-Given this belief, the borrower will reject any d' that the L-th lender would be willing to offer.
-What if the L-th lender offered a contingent contract that was decreasing in z, $d'(z_l) > d'(z_h)$?
-In this case, the lender is purchasing insurance from the borrower is not willing to accept it.
-This logic leads to the following proposition:
+Suppose that L-1 lenders offer the same non-contingent contract $d^$ .
+Can the the L-th lender offer a contingent contract d', with $d'(z_l) < d'(z_h)$ , to exploit the risk sharing benefits that such contracts offer?
+If the borrower accepts the offer of d', the lower the index quality (lower $\rho$ ), the higher the profit for the lender.
+That is,